ibm-cloud-docs/codeengine/domainmappings.md

 ## Next steps
 {: #domain-mappings-next}

-### Otaining the CNAME record for a custom domain mapping
+### Obtaining the CNAME record for a custom domain mapping
 {: #completing-custom-domain-cname}

 {{site.data.keyword.codeengineshort}} provides the CNAME target for your defined custom domain mapping.